-arrow_back Make a USB stick
+Make a USB Stick

 Start by downloading the live image from the download page.
+Get a sufficiently large USB flash drive, then follow one of the methods below.

 Linux and FreeBSD